 Unhealthy sex seeks to numb pain rather than serve your partner with true pleasure.
 Instead of enhancing the present life of your spouse, unhealthy sex tries to escape your past life or selfishly use your mate’s body for personal and ultimately unfulfilling sexual gratification.

-I was fascinated recently reading a classic book on sexual addiction (Don’t Call it Love by Patrick Carnes) that’s twenty years old.
+I was fascinated recently as I read a classic book on sexual addiction (Don’t Call it Love by Patrick Carnes) that’s over 20 years old.
 It describes (as almost pathological) the kind of activity that The Fifty Shades trilogy and movies have tried to de-stigmatize.
 Carnes warns against “the use of pain to escalate sexual excitement.
-Chains, whips, sadomasochistic games, self-torture, self-strangulation—how can these be pleasurable?
+Chains, whips, sadomasochistic games, self-torture, self-strangulation — how can these be pleasurable?
 The answer is that often they are not.
 But the associated emotions of fear, risk, danger, and rage are very mood altering.
 We can make fun of people who are ‘into pain’; media portrayal of ‘S and M’ roles often involves humorous exaggeration.
 Grim reality exists that we in our cultural denial attempt to avoid and deflect with humor.
 For most of us, the combination of pain and sex is as repugnant as violence.”

 A due warning here: Our Christian culture has often promoted a husband’s selfishness by stressing the wife’s duty to serve her husband sexually, rather than discussing how together a couple can create the mutually shared pleasure of a healthy sex life.
 Dr. Rosenau, Sheila Gregoire, and others have been strong dissenting voices against this vicious strain, for which I am very grateful.

-- Healthy Christian sex is based in truth
+5. Healthy Christian sex is based in truth.

 Christianity is about authenticity, reality, truth, being connected to a real person, and giving real pleasure.
 The world keeps promoting sex that is all about artificiality, fantasy, deceit, and escaping from reality.

-“Looking over your shoulder,” lying, afraid of being “caught,” not wanting anyone to find out—these are all markers of sex that is based on subterfuge and deception.
-No married couple need be ashamed if others think they are being sexual.
+“Looking over your shoulder,” lying, afraid of being “caught,” not wanting anyone to find out — these are all markers of sex that is based on subterfuge and deception.
+No married couple needs be ashamed if others think they are being sexual.
 Nor do they have to pretend they are something or someone else in order to desire and please each other.
 I’m not suggesting all forms of fantasy (within marriage) are wrong; just that the sexual experience should serve a real couple in a real relationship who know each other, value each other, and are truly present for each other.

 To mentally imagine yourself making love to someone else while your spouse thinks you’re focused on them is one of the worst forms of fraud imaginable.
 You’re sinning against your spouse even as you are using him/her.
 As they give themselves to you, you are taking what’s offered to you and handing it over to another.

-The same is true for a wife who believes she has to turn herself into a “centerfold” to keep her husband’s attention.
-She deserves to feel cherished and desired for who she is not who her husband wants her to be.
+The same is true for a wife who believes she has to turn herself into a “centrefold” to keep her husband’s attention.
+She deserves to feel cherished and desired for who she is, not who her husband wants her to be.

-- Healthy sex affirms your sense of self
+6. Healthy sex affirms your sense of self.

 In a healthy sexual relationship, you feel that the sexual experience affirms who you are: as a spouse, as parents raising kids together (and protecting/serving their family), as a believer in Christ (sex should never feel as if it is asking you to compromise your faith but rather be an expression of your faith), as a person who is cherished and loved.
 In unhealthy sexuality, the sexual experience leaves you feeling empty, alienated, almost like you’re role-playing or an object.